 View this post on Instagram

 Tough roads ahead, keep your head up high!
-We will be be limiting hours to 12-6 Monday-Saturday for the time being.
+We will be be limiting hours to 12-6 Monday-Saturday with a focus on appointment only operation.
 Please utilize our online store, give us a call or email (ucycle(at)ucycle.com) before coming in person.
 We want to continue to serve our community and allow you to have access to the service parts and repairs you need.
 We will be continuing our ongoing disinfection of all major contact surfaces and have a sink openly available for folks to keep those hands clean!
 Please be considerate and try to minimize contact as best you can.
 Keep checking in as thing may change- Thank you! -The Urbane Family

 What should you do if you need to visit a bike shop?